-All governors attend Full Governing Body meetings (usually six a year/one each term) and each governor is also a member of one of the governor sub-committees (determined by their skill set and experience).
-Each of these meets four times a year.
+All governors attend Full Governing Body meetings (usually six a year/one each term).
 As well as attending meetings and taking part in the discussion and decisions, you will need to read the meeting papers beforehand, and undertake some actions afterwards.
 We also have governor committees for pay and performance management, and sometimes form panels to consider staff or pupil matters.
 Most governors have a "lead role", which involves meeting with members of staff to find out about progress with the agreed objectives of the School Improvement Plan, and writing reports about these to inform other governors.